-Here’s a question every parent wants to know the answer to: How does it take my child to learn to swim?
-What most parents want to know is how long before their kids acquire the most important water safety skills necessary to save themselves from drowning (please keep in mind that no child is ever drown-proof; always supervise your children carefully).
+Here’s a question every parent wants to know the answer to: How long does it take my child to learn to swim?
+What parents want to know mostly is how long before their kids acquire the most important water safety skills necessary to save themselves from drowning (please keep in mind that no child is ever drown-proof; always supervise your children carefully).

 A truthful answer is: there is no universal answer because each child is different.
 The process of learning to swim depends on many factors (we will discuss the most important ones later in the article).

 Here are some general guidelines for children who attend weekly 30mins private swim lessons all year round:

 - Babies who begin to learn to swim between the ages of 6 months-18 months old will take around a year and a half to two years to learn to be safe in the water (between 78-104 swim lessons).

 - Children who start swimming lessons between the ages of 18 months-3 years old will take about one year to learn to be safe in the water (about 52 swim lessons).

 - Children older than 3 years old with no previous swimming experience will take about 6 months to one year to learn to be safe in the water (between 24-52 swim lessons).